bugbiteme/hello-spring/README.md

 ## Setting up a Jenkins pipeline (WORK IN PROGRESS)

-THis only works in minishift 3.3 (3.4 won't work) minishift 3.3 is included in Red Heat Developer Suite 2.2.0
+This will work in minishift 3.3 (3.4 won't work) minishift 3.3 is included in Red Hat Developer Suite 2.2.0

-Since minishift cannot be access from external sources (such as public github) we will first start off by setting up local git repository using [Gogs](https://gogs.io)
+Since minishift cannot be access from external sources (such as public github) first start off by setting up local git repository using [Gogs](https://gogs.io)

 `oc new-project gogs`